davewhiteland/keyshape-diagram/docs.md

 | `data-ksd-button-labels` | Customising the labels displayed on the buttons                 |
 | `data-ksd-layout`        | Controlling the order of layout (buttons, diagram, captions)    |
 | `data-ksd-end-marker`    | Nominating the end-of-animation marker name (if it isn't `end`) |

-This implies these settings apply to individual diagrams, which might matter if you've got more than one on the same page.
+See below for details for each of these settings.

+Because you're putting them on the `<object>` element containing one diagram within it, so can be different for other diagrams on the same page.

 ### Button labels